jonahisadev/spacevm/docs/spacevm.md

 has been reached, the compiler writes the bytecode to a binary file, ready for the runtime.

-The compiler has a sort of symantics checker, which can be programmed into the compiler by hand.
+The compiler has a sort of semantics checker, which can be programmed into the compiler by hand.
 It wouldn't make sense to subtract a number from an instruction, so the compiler makes sure that doesn't happen.